-- The SC shall document all discussions regarding employment in a service note in HCSIS. - The Employment Screen in the ISP should be filled out for all individuals who have employment services. - Individuals receiving employment services must have an employment outcome included in their ISP.
-Because these individuals have an employment outcome, the answer to "Does this consumer have employment/volunteer goals?" in the Employment/Volunteer Information section of their ISP should be "yes". - The SC shall document the date that a referral to OVR was made in the Additional Comments box of the Educational/Vocational Information section of the ISP.
+- The SC shall document all discussions regarding employment in a service note in HCSIS. - The Employment Screen in the ISP must be filled out for all individuals who have employment services and/or have competitive integrated employment.
+Additionally, accurate employment information must be documented when completing the SC Individual Monitoring Form in HCSIS. - Individuals receiving employment services must have an employment outcome included in their ISP.
+Because these individuals have an employment outcome, the answer to "Does this consumer have employment/volunteer goals?" in the Functional Level: Employment/Volunteer Information section of their ISP should be "yes".
+As outlined in Section 3.3 of this manual, the answer should also be "yes" if the individual expresses an interest in obtaining competitive integrated employment at any time (even if they are not receiving employment services from ODP) and for youth who are working on employment goals in school, including youth who are receiving services from OVR while in school.

+• The SC shall document the date that a referral to OVR was made in the Additional Comments box of the Educational/Vocational Information section of the ISP.
 The SC shall also document the referral to OVR using the Supports Coordinator's Checklist for a Referral for OVR Services, which is Attachment 6 of Bulletin 00-19-01 or its successor.